 Students who have taken Arabic at other institutions and wish to continue their Arabic study at UM must take the placement test to determine their level.
 Credits for Arabic study undertaken at another institution prior to joining UM or in a summer program while attending UM, transfer in as generic departmental credits and students must take the placement test to determine credit equivalencies to UM courses.

 Armenian placement tests are given by appointment with Prof. Kevork Bardakjian (firstname.lastname@example.org), who will also communicate test results.

 Hebrew placement exams are for University of Michigan students with previous experience in Hebrew who would like to determine which course level is appropriate for their skill (place-in) or would like to prove proficiency in Hebrew to fulfill a language requirement (place-out).
-The exam consists of reading multiple choice questions in Hebrew.
-No listening or writing is involved.
+The exam tests students in all four areas of language-- listening, speaking, reading, and writing.
 No preparation is necessary for the placement exam.

-Please note that students may be asked to take a 300-level Hebrew course if wishing to receive retro-active credit for the placement exam.
-Students pursuing an NES major where Hebrew is used to meet the language requirement must take a 300-level Hebrew course regardless of placement.
+Please note that students may be asked to take a 300-level Hebrew course if wishing to receive retro-active Hebrew credit for the placement exam.
+Students pursing a Near Eastern Studies major or minor where Hebrew is used to meet the language requirement must take one term of a 300-level Hebrew course regardless of placement.

 Interested students should contact Brian B. Schmidt (firstname.lastname@example.org) to schedule a placement test.
 Following test completion, the student will be notified directly or by e-mail of their placement test results.
 For first year Classical Hebrew, a standard form of testing the basics of Classical Hebrew is employed.
 The test for second year includes translation passages of the Hebrew Bible and analysis of Classical Hebrew syntax and presupposes an intermediate proficiency in classical Hebrew.